GamerterrosGit/TerrosEco/README.md

 - ⚡️ <b>Quick & Easy Setup</b> | Its really easy to set up a economy system with this package!

+- 🔨 <b>Utility Functions</b> | Has Utility Functions to help in making a economy system

 ## Install Package

 Let's take a look at how you can install this package into your Discord Bot Project.